AeriaVelocity/sued/README.md

 sued is free.
 You can get it for free, but it's also free.

-It's released under the Do What The F-ck You Want Public License (WTFPL) which means you can do bloody anything with it.
-I don't care, and sued certainly doesn't.
+It's released under the GNU General Public License version 3 or later, because free software, hell yeah!